vovkroman/marconi-ios-poc/README.md

 # ios-marconi-poc
-iOS mobile testing tool for Marconi streams
+**ios-marconi-poc** is iOS mobile PoC tool to verify idea of decoding metadata from HLS media manifest.

 ### Structure of project